-Normally, lapel pins can be ordered by checking the box on the paper application.
-However, there is no check box for the pin on LoTW applications.
-If you submit an application via LoTW and you would like the pin, after printing the 'field check list' to send along with your cards, on the lower portion of this form please note, in RED, that you would like to add the lapel pin to your order and also note your authorization for WAS to add the $5.00 for the pin to the credit card you noted for payment.
-Also, on the last screen of the LoTW application process there is a comment box.
-You can note here that you would like the pin and authorize WAS to add an additional $5.00 to the fee noted in LoTW.
+WAS lapel pins can be ordered by checking the appropriate box on the paper application, however, there is no check box for the pin on LoTW applications.
+If you submit an application via LoTW and you would like the pin, please note, on the lower portion of the 'field check list' form that you would like to add the lapel pin to your order and add the $5.00 for the pin to the credit card you noted for payment.
 If you are sending a check for payment instead of a credit card, be sure to add an additional $5.00 to your check for the pin.
-(Since LoTW is not set up for adding pins to the award you must do it manually and the method above is the quickest way to do it all in one shot.).

-Upon qualification, a distinctive wall plaque is available for 5 Band WAS.
-The cost of the plaque is $39.00.
-Shipping and handling by a traceable method is available for $10.00 USA and $34.00 for all non-USA.
+A wall plaque is also available for 5 Band WAS.
+The cost of the plaque with shipping in the United States is $60.00.
+For International mailings, the cost is $80.00.
 A 5-Band WAS lapel pin is also available for $5.00.
 The order form for the plaque and pin can be found here.
-Applicants can forward it by regular mail, FAX or even by e-mail.
+Applicants can send their application by postal mail, FAX or by e-mail.

 c/o ARRL HQ

 Newington, CT 06111